EthanJustice/start/README.md

-# homepage
+# start

-Simple and beautiful personal browser startpage
+Simple and beautiful personal browser homepage

 ## About